cldf-datasets/doreco/USAGE.md

 Note that the SQLite library used in `cldfbench doreco.query` does also support [math functions](https://www.sqlite.org/lang_mathfunc.html) as well as `stdev` as aggregate function.
-Thus, the above query can also be run by saving the SQL as `query,sql` and running
+Thus, the above query can also be run by saving the SQL as `query.sql` and running
 ```shell
 cldfbench doreco.query q.sql
   count(*)